-- Winter Storm Ulmer (DR-4420) - In early 2019, the State of Nebraska suffered record-breaking damage from severe winter weather, straight-line winds, and its worst flooding event in 50 years, leading to a Federal major disaster declaration (DR-4420) under the Stafford Act.
-Damage from DR-4420 was widespread, leading to disaster declarations in 84 of the State's 93 counties (and four tribal areas), with the worst damage located in the eastern part of the state. - HUD Most Impacted and Distressed (MID) is detailed in the Action Plan and includes Dodge, Douglas, and Sarpy counties. - Pursuant to the federal requirements for DR-4420, a minimum of 80% of this allocation must be invested in HUD-defined MID areas. - A minimum of 70% of total CDBG-DR program funds must be spent on Low-to-Moderate Income (LMI) populations.
+- Winter Storm Ulmer (DR-4420) - In early 2019, the State of Nebraska suffered record-breaking damage from severe winter weather, straight-line winds, and its worst flooding event in 50 years, leading to a Federal major disaster declaration (DR-4420) under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act).
+Damage from DR-4420 was widespread, leading to disaster declarations in 84 of the State's 93 counties (and four tribal areas), with the worst damage located in the eastern part of the state. - HUD designated the MID, as detailed in the Action Plan, as Dodge, Douglas, and Sarpy counties. - Pursuant to the federal requirements for DR-4420, a minimum of 80% of this allocation must be invested in HUD-designated MID areas. - A minimum of 70% of total CDBG-DR program funds must be spent on LMI populations.